Dave-team/Knowledge-base/Management.md

   - Systems: The processes used to add value
   - Skills: The capabilities of the various groups of people in the organization
   - Culture: The values, norms, and assumptions that shape behavior
+- Go from: “ I know I’m right” to “How do I know I’m right”.
+- Have very strong mental maps on how things should be done.
+But make sure to test this in the real world and be flexible enough to improve on the maps or to take a different route when the situation asks for it
+- See things from a high and strategic level but at the same know what’s happening in the details.
+This skill is rare but extremely valuable
+- Remember that people are wired very differently – what works for someone may not work for someone else.
+And people behave very differently in different situations.
+You need to account for that and threat people based on that
+- When someone holds an opinion, make sure to dig deeper: what makes you say that / what data are you looking at?
+- As a manager, you’re not likely to change anyone that much
+- Always remember that there are multiple ways to get to a desired outcome
+- Let the other person feel like the idea is his or hers.
+Don’t ram your opinions through the throats of others.
+Instead, make suggestions and let the other person reach their own conclusion.
+In the same way, we like to buy but we don’t like to be sold.
+- Give the other person a fine reputation to live up to.
+If you want to improve someone in a certain aspect, assume that that trait is already part of his or her great characteristics.
+- Use encouragement.
+Make the fault seem easy to correct.
+Let someone know that they have a flair for doing something and that you have faith in their ability to succeed and they’ll practice long hours and often end up succeeding.

 ## Servant leadership
 You are responsible for the team's output - they need to be happy and productive.
 Your primary focus changes from yourself to the team.
 You are at the service or your team and your sole objective is to make the team perform well.
 To facilitate this: